T3kton/t3kton.github.io/source/contractor/Introduction.rst

 after the ESX Structure/Foundations are done.
 Also the example would look pretty much the same for a Docker/OpenStack/etc Complex.

-Side Track to the Manefesto
+Side Track to the Manifesto
 ---------------------------

 At this point you are probably wondering how having all these Foundation types is simplifying deployments.
-By separating the configuration of the "Hosted" and the "Host" we can effectively divide up the job of configuraing the sytem.
+By separating the configuration of the "Hosted" and the "Host" we can effectively divide up the job of configuring the system.
 (Do I get to drop the DevOps Buzzword now?)
 As a Developer/Engineer configures their code, they embody that in a Structure.
 They can package that configuration information along with their code/designs and that configuration can also